pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Reducers.md

 extension Destination.State: Equatable {}  // ❌
 ```

-See <doc:ReducerProtocolAndMacro#Circular-reference-errors> below for more info on this error.
+See <doc:Reducers#Circular-reference-errors> below for more info on this error.

 So, to work around this compiler bug the `@Reducer` macro takes two
 ``ComposableArchitecture/_SynthesizedConformance`` arguments that allow you to describe which